tamberg/fhnw-iot-project-example/README.md

 #### Use case
 > Use-case of your project.

-This project is a temperature and humidity monitoring system with a configurable alert.
+This project is a temperature and humidity monitoring system with configurable alerts.

 * Measure temperature and humidity ✓
 * Display (historic) measurements ✓
-* Set a temperature or humidity alert threshold
+* Set a temperature or humidity alert threshold ✓
 * Get a temperature or humidity alert
 * Confirm an alert